 Independent engineers can certify a myriad of different things too, and are worth consulting.

 We found our Dmax was going to be over weight at the end of the build, and approached ARB who fitted an Old man emu GVM upgrade.
-If you want to know more about it, check the post out - ARB GVM Upgrade.

 If you want to know more about what it weighs, check this out – Dmax weight summary